 - Avoid obstructing the kiosk with other objects, such as clothing racks, or signs.
 Putting the kiosk behind another surface could make it difficult or even dangerous to interact with.

 - Don’t place objects on top of the kiosk.
-Hand sanitizer or disinfectant wipes are a good idea, especially during flu season.
-However, they also are likely to fall off of the kiosk, causing a hazard on the floor.
+Keep items like hand sanitizer nearby instead.
+This will avoid having them fall off of the kiosk, causing a hazard on the floor.